Prosumma/CoreDataQueryInterface/README.md

 ## Starting a query

 CDQI adds a few extension methods to `NSManagedObjectContext`.
-However, most of the action occurs on the `Query<E>` returned by `from` in the methods below.
+However, most of the action occurs on the `EntityQuery<E>` returned by `from` in the methods below.
 To get started with a query, you have a couple of recommended options:

     let query = Query.from(Employee)
     let query = managedObjectContext.from(Employee)